ronibuchine/java-graphics-engine/README.md

 # java-graphics-engine

-Work on the Main branch only
+The Main branch is for assignment that are to be submmitted for each due date

+To work on the next homework create a branch and only merge the branch to main once the homework is complete.